Sheikh family of Tungipara: Family origin

 He married a girl from the Kazi family of Tungipara and permanently settled there.
 Sheikh Borhanuddin had a son named Sheikh Ekramullah, who in turn had two sons: Sheikh Wasimuddin and Sheikh Mohammad Zakir.
 Sheikh Mohammad Zakir had three sons: Sheikh Abdul Majid, Sheikh Abdul Hamid, and Sheikh Abdul Rashid.
 Sheikh Abdul Hamid was the father of Sheikh Lutfar Rahman while his wife, Sayera Khatun, was the daughter of his father's brother, Sheikh Abdul Majid.
 Their son was Sheikh Mujibur Rahman, who married his third-cousin Sheikh Fazilatunnesa Mujib, great-granddaughter of Sheikh Wasimuddin (his great-grandfather Sheikh Zakir's brother).
 Sheikh Mujib and Begum Mujib's daughter, Sheikh Hasina, married M. A. Wazed in 1968.

-During the era of Sheikh Mujibur Rahman's great-grandfather Sheikh Mohammad Zakir, the family was a Persian-speaking family.
+During the era of Sheikh Mujibur Rahman's great-grandfather Sheikh Mohammad Zakir, the family was still a Persian-speaking family.